Terms and Conditions

 Your Privacy: The Guide will not sell or otherwise allow any person or entity to use your name and/or email address, with the exception of Marc A. Wites and Wites & Kapetan, who will only use such information for the limited purpose of sending You, from time to time, information about and/or advertisements for The Guide, Marc A. Wites and/or Wites & Kapetan.

-Governing Law and Venue:This Agreement is governed by the laws of the State of Florida.
+Governing Law and Venue:This Agreement is governed by the laws of the State of New York.
 All disputes arising out of or related to this Agreement shall be resolved through arbitration, as provided below, exclusively in the county where you reside.